theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/elfonshelfnb.jpg)

-#### November 30, 2024 - December 7, 2024<br>Elf on the Shelf Makes Mischief in North Bend!
+#### December 1 - December 12, 2024<br>Elf on the Shelf Makes Mischief in North Bend!

 Find the Mischievous Elf on the Shelf at participating businesses in North Bend!
-Each participating business will have its own mischievous Elf that moves within the business daily!
+During the 12 days of Christmas, each participating business will have its own mischievous Elf that moves within the business daily!
 Find the Elf and enter for a chance to win a wonderful gift.
 You can enter to win at each location.
 There will be one winner per business, but winners can only win from one business.&nbsp;

 {{< spacer "50" >}}